 In most cancers, the abnormal cells grow to form a lump or mass called a tumor.
 If

-cancer cells are in the body long enough, they can grow into (invade) nearby areas.
+cancer cells are in the body long enough, they can grow into (invade) nearby tissues.

-They can even spread to other parts of the body (metastasis).
+They can even spread to other parts of the body (metastasize).

 What is pancreatic cancer?

 Pancreatic cancer is cancer that starts in your pancreas.
-In this cancer, normal cells
+Normal cells in the pancreas

 Understanding the pancreas